-The Force for each pin is to be calculated taking into consideration the requirements given in [4.2.2] and [4.2.3] If the axial clearance (L) between the external bearing on the side door and the bearing on the hull structure is less than 1,5 times the pin diameter (d), the normal stress due to bending moment can be disregarded Where the action of the bending moment is to be considered, it is to be equilibrated by the reaction acting on each of the two bearings fitted on the side door.
+The Force for each pin is to be calculated taking into consideration the requirements given in [4.2.2] and [4.2.3]

+If the axial clearance (L) between the external bearing on the side door and the bearing on the hull structure is less than 1,5 times the pin diameter (d), the normal stress due to bending moment can be disregarded b) Other arrangements different from those indicated in a) will be considered on a case by case basis.

+Where the action of the bending moment is to be considered, it is to be equilibrated by the reaction acting on each of the two bearings fitted on the side door.
 This reaction is obtained dividing the bending moment by the distance between the two bearings.